 - Showing causation

-- Economic damages: Economic damages are defined as “objectively verifiable monetary losses including medical expenses, loss of earnings, burial costs, loss of use of property, costs of repair or replacement, costs of obtaining substitute domestic services, loss of employment and loss of business or employment opportunities” Cal.
+- Economic damages: Economic damages are defined as “objectively verifiable monetary losses including medical expenses, loss of earnings, burial costs, loss of use of property, costs of repair or replacement, costs of obtaining substitute domestic services, loss of employment and loss of business or employment opportunities.”
+Cal.
 Civ.
 Code § 1431.2(b)(1).

-- Noneconomic damages: Noneconomic damages are defined as “subjective, non-monetary losses including, but not limited to, pain, suffering, inconvenience, mental suffering, emotional distress, loss of society and companionship, loss of consortium, injury to reputation and humiliation.”
+- Noneconomic damages: Noneconomic damages are defined as “subjective, nonmonetary losses including, but not limited to, pain, suffering, inconvenience, mental suffering, emotional distress, loss of society and companionship, loss of consortium, injury to reputation and humiliation.”
 Cal.
 Civ.
 Code § 1431.2(b)(2).

 However, there are some instances where punitive damages are not available.
 In many states, California included, punitive damages are not available in a wrongful death action.
-However, there is an exception to this rule for the family of the decedent, if the decedent was killed as a result of felony murder and the person who killed him or her was convicted of the crime, as per Code Civ.
+However, there is an exception to this rule for the family of the decedent, if the decedent was killed as a result of felony murder and the person who killed them was convicted of the crime, as per Code Civ.
 Pro. § 3294(d).

 Contact Us For A Free Discussion Of Your Legal Options